nesi/puppet-puppet/README.markdown

 * **puppetmaster_docroot**: Sets the docroot where the puppetmasterd application is installed.
 The default setting is `/usr/share/puppet/rack/puppetmasterd/public`.
 * **servername**: Sets the servername used by the web application.
 The default value is the FQDN of the node.
 * **manifest**: This sets the manifest file or directory (file only for Puppet versions before 3.5.0) that puppet will use as the root manifest.
 The default is undefined, which removes the manifest setting from `puppet.conf` and the default value `/etc/puppet/manifests/site.pp` is used.
 * **fix_manifestdir**: When set, this should configure the `manifestdir` setting to be compatible with the `manifest` setting.
-This should prevent this [bug](https://tickets.puppetlabs.com/browse/PUP-1944) from producing inconsistent behaviour.
+This should prevent this [bug](https://tickets.puppetlabs.com/browse/PUP-1944) from producing inconsistent behavior.
 The default value is undefined.
 This module does not currently allow setting `manifestdir` directly as it is depreciated in favor of the `manifest` setting.
+* **report_handlers**: This parameter sets a list of report handlers for the Puppet Master to submit reports to.
+It should handle a list of handlers, or a formatted string.
+The default is undefined, which will omit the `reports` setting from the Puppet configuration.
+* **reporturl**: This parameter provides a report submission URL for the `http` report handler.
+If http is missing from the list of report handlers, it will be appended to the list.
+The default value is undefined, which will omit the `reporturl` setting from the Puppet configuration.

+**NOTE**: Setting the `http` report handler without providing a reporting URL to the `reporturl` parameter may lead to unexpected behavior by the Puppetmaster.

 ### Troubleshooting

 If the Puppetmaster Rack application won't start, it may have [improperly generated SSL certificates](https://ask.puppetlabs.com/question/365/bad-certificate-error-after-installing-puppetmaster-passenger-on-ubuntu-1204/), which is often caused by changing a server's hostname or the servername of an Apache application.
-When bootstrapping a puppetmaster the resolution is to stop Apache and the Puppetmaster application, delete the puppet SSL store, regenereate the SSL store, and then restart the Apache webserver.
+When bootstrapping a puppetmaster the resolution is to stop Apache and the Puppetmaster application, delete the puppet SSL store, regenerate the SSL store, and then restart the Apache web service.
 As root execute the following commands:
 ```
 $ service apache2 stop
 $ cd /var/lib/puppet